apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>clusterDefGeneration represents the generation number of ClusterDefinition referenced.</p>
+<p>The generation number of the ClusterDefinition that is currently being referenced.</p>
 </td>
 </tr>
 </tbody>